Vilnius Conference: Organizing the Conference

-The Organizing Committee of the Conference (Ausschuss) met in Vilnius between August 1 and August 4, 1917.
+The Organizing Committee of the Conference (Ausschuss) met in Vilnius on 1–4 August 1917.
 At the start of the meeting, the military authorities presented an ultimatum that any future conferences would need to declare loyalty to Germany and agree to annexation.
 Since no elections had been held the representatives had to be invited by the Organizing Committee, which included Mykolas Biržiška, Petras Klimas, Antanas Smetona, Jonas Stankevičius, and Jurgis Šaulys.
 The Committee strove to choose representatives from a wide political, professional, and social spectrum.
 In total 264 representatives were selected, five to eight from each county (apskritis).
-214 of them attended the conference that convened on September 18, 1917, and remained in session until September 22.
+214 of them attended the conference that convened on 18 September 1917, and remained in session until 22 September.

 Proceedings of the Conference

 The meetings of the Conference were held behind closed doors and no German representatives participated.
 A number of speeches were delivered during the early sessions of the council that denounced the German occupation, mentioning forced labor, heavy requisitions, and rampant deforestation.
 The Conference, however, concentrated on three main questions: